bcgov/cas-ciip-portal/docs/docs.md

 ### Authentication

 We use Keycloak to manage authentication of users (using username/password or IDIR) and define their privileges using groups.
-The Keycloak realm configuration is available in `app/keycloak-realm-export.json`
+The Keycloak realm configurations are available in `app/keycloak-*-realm-export.json`.

+Our application is deployed in the `dev`, `test`, and `prod` environments.
+Because we restore the `prod` data into the `test` environment, both deployments must share the same keycloak instance (so that the users uids are identical).
+Our `dev` deployment uses a separate keycloak instance to avoid polluting the production keycloak realm with fake users (although that will inevitably happen when performing QA in `test`).
+The mapping between the Openshift namespaces and the keycloak namespaces is defined in `app/data/kc-namespace-map.json`

 ### Mailhog
 - MailHog can be run via docker with: